-X() Requested if the characteristics and design of the generator are substantially different from the one originally tested e.g. the excitation system has different technology, the manufacturer adopts different criteria (e.g. different type of cooling) X() Requested if the voltage regulator has a consistent different response X() Requested if the speed control device has a different response
+X() Requested if the characteristics and design of the generator are substantially different from the one originally tested e.g. the excitation system has different technology, the manufacturer adopts different criteria (e.g. different type of cooling) X() Requested if the speed control device has a different response X() Control system may be tested by means of product standards if available